-Object Description Transmit to Server The number of packets that is relayed from client to server.
-Transmit Error The number of packets that is erroneously sent to clients.
-Receive from Server The number of packets that is received from server.
-Receive Missing Agent Option The number of packets that is received without agent information options.
-Receive Missing Circuit ID The number of packets that is received with the Circuit ID option missing.
-Receive Missing Remote ID The number of packets that is received with Remote ID option missing.
-Receive Bad Circuit ID The number of packets whose the Circuit ID option does not match with the known circuit ID.
-Receive Bad Remote ID The number of packets whose the Remote ID option does not match with the known Remote ID.
+Object Description Transmit to Server The packets number that relayed from client to server.
+Transmit Error The packets number that errors sending packets to clients.
+Receive from Server The packets number that received packets from server.
+Receive Missing Agent Option The packets number that received packets without agent information options.
+Receive Missing The packets number that received packets which the Circuit ID option was Circuit ID missing.
+Receive Missing The packets number that received packets which Remote ID option was missing.
+Remote ID Receive Bad Circuit ID The packets number that the Circuit ID option did not match known circuit ID.
+Receive Bad Remote ID The packets number that the Remote ID option did not match known Remote ID.